mbinnun/MBXUB/README.md

 <b>After running the restore script, booting the system from the hard drive takes a lot of time - espacially the part of local-premount.</b><br>
 Easy to fix!
 After booting the installed system for the first time, activate a swap partition (using the swapon command or via GParted or use your own method to enable swap).
 Right after having the swap activated, run <b>sudo update-initramfs -u</b>.
 The system should boot much faster from now on.

-<b>On a tablet pc with a touch screen, I can't move to portrait mode</b><br>
+<b>On a tablet pc with a touch screen, I can't move to portrait mode.</b><br>
 You should enable the service "iio-sensor-proxy".
-I also created a script called rotate-screen.sh that is useful to rotate the screen manually and also to transform the pointer device.
+I also created a script called rotate-screen.sh that is useful to rotate the screen manually and also to transform the pointer device.<br>
 Download the script here: https://github.com/mbinnun/MBXUB/releases/download/V1.0/rotate-screen.sh